danharel/compcon/Roadmap.md

 ### Gear Catalogue
 LANCER has a lot of stuff, and COMP/CON giving players and GMs a tool to dig through all of it is a no-brainer (we have all the data set up already). v1 should allow users to see item lists by type and category, or by license.

-### Style Normalization
-Readability, spacing, gutters, and colors can be improved and standardized across the whole app, making it nicer to use and setting up future styling passes.

 ### Performance
 The first-pass implementations of features aren't particularly performant, and there are many easy saves yet to be made.